mrodriguezul/AI4Devs-design-1-RO-202510/LTI-MRU/prompts.md

 Brief description of the LTI Software, its added value, and competitive advantages.
 Explanation of the main functions.
 Include a Lean Canvas diagram to illustrate the business model.
 Show me the Overview, main functions and the Lean canvas diagram in markdown format.

+## USER PROMPT 5

+Now, I need you to act as a System Analyst with experience as a Project Manager.
+Create a Use Case diagram in markdown format (Using PlanUML)

+## USER PROMPT 6

+Now, list me the three most important use cases, tell me why they are the most importants and give a description of each one in markdown format.